gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 just chill enough to give her goosebumps.
-Warm light spilled from the windows of the houses they hurried by, white or yellow or sometimes tinged with blue depending on what kind of salvaged bulb or strip or panel created it.
+Warm light spilled from the windows of the houses they hurried by, white or yellow or sometimes tinged with blue depending on what kind of salvaged bulb or strip or panel it came from.
 Maddy felt a pang of regret
 for not hauling the solar panels she and Gumption had found all the way up onto the riverbank.
-*They'll be washed away by morning,* she thought despondently, then immediately felt guilty for worrying about the money they would have fetched when people's lives might be at stake.
+*They'll be washed away by morning,* she thought despondently, then immediately felt guilty for worrying about what they would have fetched at the market in Three Posts when people's lives might be at stake.

 The mayor's house was the only three-story building in Rusty Bridge, and also the only one with a balcony.
-Mayor Lupus only used it for official pronouncements.
+Mayor Lupus only used it for official pronouncements, though.
 That evening,
 like most evenings,
 she sat or stood on the veranda to chat with passers-by,